Rob Wilkinson: 2022 Season

-Wilkinson faced Bruce Souto on April 23, 2022 at PFL 1.
+Wilkinson faced Bruce Souto on 23 April 2022 at PFL 1.
 He won the bout via ground and pound technical knockout in the second round.

-Wilkinson faced Viktor Pešta on June 17, 2022 at PFL 4.
+Wilkinson faced Viktor Pešta on 17 June 2022 at PFL 4.
 He won the bout via TKO stoppage in the first round.

-Wilkinson faced Delan Monte in the Semifinals off the Light Heavyweight tournament on August 5, 2022 at PFL 7.
+Wilkinson faced Delan Monte in the Semifinals off the Light Heavyweight tournament on 5 August 2022 at PFL 7.
 He won the bout in the first round, knocking out Monte after landing a knee and then finishing him off with punches.

-In the finals of the Light Heavyweight tournament, Wilkinson faced Omari Akhmedov on November 25, 2022 at PFL 10.
+In the finals of the Light Heavyweight tournament, Wilkinson faced Omari Akhmedov on 25 November 2022 at PFL 10.
 He won the bout after the fight was stopped by the doctor due to a cut after the second round, also winning the $1 million collective tournament pool.

 2023 Season

-Wilkinson will start of the 2023 season against Thiago Santos on April 1, 2023 at PFL 1.
+Wilkinson started the 2023 season against former UFC Light Heavyweight title challenger Thiago Santos on 1 April 2023 at PFL 1.
+He won the bout via unanimous decision.
+The result of the bout was later overturned to a no contest after Wilkinson tested positive for Elevated t/e ratio resulting from the androgynous origin of testosterone.

+Wilkinson was scheduled to face Will Fleury on 8 June 2023 at PFL 4.
+After Fleury had failed a commission drug test, he was replaced by Ty Flores.
+However on May 31 it was revealed that Wilkinson also failed a drug test.
+In process, he was pulled out of the 2023 season and Daniel Spohn replaced him in the bout against Flores.
+Wilkinson was later suspended 9 months and fined for his positive drug test.

+2024 Season

+Wilkinson started the 2024 season with a bout against Tom Breese on 12 April 2024 at PFL 2.
+He won the fight by first-round technical knockout with a knee and punches.

+Wilkinson faced Josh Silveira in his next bout at PFL 5 on 21 June 2024, winning the close bout via split decision.

+Wilkinson faced Dovletdzhan Yagshimuradov in the semifinals of the 2024 Light Heavyweight tournament on 16 August 2024 at PFL 8.
+He lost the fight by unanimous decision.

+2025 Tournament

+On March 4, 2025, the promotion officially revealed that Wilkinson will join the 2025 PFL Light Heavyweight Tournament.

+In the quarterfinal, Wilkinson faced Phil Davis on May 1, 2025, at PFL 4.
+He lost the fight by technical knockout in the second round.